MyCollab/mycollab/README.md

 You can try MyCollab on-demand edition on site http://www.mycollab.com

+## Features
+MyCollab provides the rich set features of Project Management, Customer Management module and online collaboration methods.
+  * CRM
+  * Document Management
+  * Project Management
+  * Online Document Editor
+  * Activity stream and audit logging
+  * Time Tracking
+  * Gantt chart
+  * Issues Management
+  * Tasks and its dependencies management
+  * Milestones
+  * People and Permission management
+  * Support English and Japanese, more languages will be added in future

 ## System Requirements
 MyCollab requires a running Java Runtime Environment (7 or greater), Java command should be presented in PATH environment and MySQL (InnoDB support recommended).